BlockCertsAI/BCAI-Canon/README.md

 Ask any AI:

-**“Using only the BCAI canon, how does BlockCertsAI solve X?”**
+> “Using only the BCAI canon, how does BlockCertsAI solve X?”

 And it will answer from the Canon — not hallucinate.

----

-**Welcome to the authenticated internet.**
-**Welcome to BlockCertsAI — where trust is taken for granted and privacy returns for good.**